Brian D'Arcy

 Brian D'Arcy CP OBE (born 1 June 1945) is an Irish Passionist priest, writer, newspaper columnist, broadcaster, and preacher.

 D'Arcy hosts a weekly radio programme each Sunday evening on BBC Radio Ulster.

 He is the author of several books, including A Little Bit of Religion and A Little Bit of Healing.

 Early life and education

-D'Arcy grew up in the village of Bellanaleck in County Fermanagh.
+D'Arcy grew up in the village of Bellanaleck in County Fermanagh, Northern Ireland.
 His father Hugh worked at Enniskillen railway station and had been a notable Gaelic Athletic Association footballer in his youth.
 His primary education was in a local school while his secondary education was in the Christian Brothers Grammar School, Omagh.
 Having successfully sat the 11-plus exam, he entered St Michael's College, Enniskillen.
 He later studied scholastic philosophy at UCD.

 In September 1962, at age 17, D'Arcy became a novice at the Passionist monastery in Enniskillen.
 A year later he was transferred to Mount Argus in Dublin.
 He was ordained a priest in December 1969.

 He was sexually abused while a seminarian by a fellow Passionist.